 2. Complete all required education courses for the K-12 Physical Education Licensure Program (Secondary Education minor).

-5. Successfully complete student teaching.
-To be eligible for student teaching, students must complete pre-student teaching clinical experiences that are developmental in scope and sequence and will occur in a variety of settings with a balance of observation at the elementary, middle, and secondary level.
-To meet the clinical experience requirements, students must register and successfully complete an education course requiring a prestudent
+2. Successfully complete pre-student teaching clinical experiences that are developmental in scope and sequence and will occur in a variety of settings with a balance of observation at the elementary, middle, and secondary level, and methods courses.

 Required Courses for Physical Education K-12 License (52 credits)